abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Dependencies of file found in one level depth             -d

 Would narrow down search:
-- Limit to find only directory or file type :    suffix the object with / or .
+- Limit to find only directory or file or link type :    suffix the object with / . or \
 - Limit to certain depth only :                  -1...9 or prefix with ./ for -1
 - In greater control by regular expression      -E
 - All the 'Test' option of 'find' test option  -   (below some excerpt of its manual for options)